stemrobotics/Tello-SDK/README.md

 This project is the companion to the STEM Robotics [Java for Robots course](https://stemrobotics.cs.pdx.edu/node/4196), Tello off-ramp.

+**Note**: This project is intended for use on Windows PCs as the OpenCV implementation included with the project is Windows specific.

 ### How to Download

 On the github repo, click the **green Clone or Download** button.
 Then click **download zip**.